Offline Time-Independent Multi-Agent Path Planning: Computational Complexity

-\paragraph{Part A. Construction of an OTIMAPP instance} We introduce two gadgets, called \emph{variable decider} and \emph{clause constrainer}.
+\emph{A. Construction of an OTIMAPP instance.} We introduce two gadgets, called \emph{variable decider} and \emph{clause constrainer}.
 The OTIMAPP instance contains one variable decider for each variable and one clause constrainer for each clause.

 The variable decider for a variable $x_i$ assigns $x_i$ to true or false.
 This gadget contains one agent $\chi_i$ with two paths to reach its goal: \emph{left} or \emph{right}.
-Taking a left path corresponds to assign $x_i$ to false, and vice versa.
-For the $j$th clause $C^j$ in the formula, when its $k$th literal is either $x_i$ or $\lnot x_i$, we further add one agent $c^j_k$ to the gadget.
-Its start and goal are positioned on the \emph{left} side from $\chi_i$ when the literal is a negation; otherwise, on the \emph{right} side.
-When several such agents are positioned on one side, let them connect (see the gadget for $x_2$). $c^j_k$ has two paths to reach its goal: a path within the variable decider, or, via a clause constrainer.
-The former is available only when $\chi_i$ takes a path of the opposite direction; otherwise, there is a reachable cyclic deadlock.
+Taking a left path corresponds to assigning $x_i$ to false, and vice versa.
+For the $j$-th clause $C^j$ in the formula, when its $k$-th literal is either $x_i$ or $\lnot x_i$, we further add one agent $c^j_k$ to the gadget.
+Its start and goal are positioned on the \emph{right} side from $\chi_i$ when the literal is a negation; otherwise, on the \emph{left} side.
+When several such agents are positioned on one side, let them connect (see the gadget for $x_2$). $c^j_k$ has two alternate paths to reach its goal: a path within the variable decider or a path via a clause constrainer.
+The former is available only when $\chi_i$ takes a path of the opposite direction to avoid a reachable cyclic deadlock.

 The clause constrainer for a clause $C^j$ connects the start and the goal of $c^j_k$.
-This gadget prevents three literals in $C^j$ from being false simultaneously; if not so, three agents enter the gadget and there is a reachable cyclic deadlock.
+The gadget contains a triangle.
+Each literal $c^j_k$ enters this triangle from a distinct vertex and exits from another vertex.
+As a result, this gadget prevents three literals in $C^j$ from being false simultaneously; if not so, three agents enter the gadget and there is a reachable cyclic deadlock.

+The number of agents, vertices, and edges are all polynomial with respect to the size of the formula.

-\paragraph{Part B. The formula is satisfiable if OTIMAPP has a solution} The use of one clause constrainer by three agents leads to a reachable cyclic deadlock.
-Thus, at least one literal for each clause becomes true in any feasible OTIMAPP solutions, i.e., the 3-SAT formula is satisfiable.
+\emph{B. The formula is satisfiable if OTIMAPP has a solution}: the use of one clause constrainer by three agents leads to a reachable cyclic deadlock.
+Thus, at least one literal for each clause becomes true in any OTIMAPP solution.

-\paragraph{Part C. OTIMAPP has a solution if the formula is satisfiable} When the formula is satisfiable, let $\chi_i$ take a path that follows the assignment.
+\emph{C. OTIMAPP has a solution if the formula is satisfiable}: If satisfiable, let $\chi_i$ take a path that follows the assignment.
 Let $c^j_k$ take a path within the variable decider when $\chi_i$ takes the opposite direction; otherwise, use the clause constrainer.
-Since three agents never enter one clause constrainer due to satisfiability, this solution is feasible.
+Since three agents never enter one clause constrainer due to satisfiability, those paths constitute a solution. \end{proof}

-As a result, the 3-SAT formula is satisfiable if and only if the corresponding OTIMAPP instance has a solution.
-The number of agents, vertices, and edges are all polynomial on the size of the formula.
-Therefore, OTIMAPP on digraphs is NP-hard. \end{proof}